westphallm1/AoMM-Cross-Mod-Sample/README.md

 The sample mod's files are located in the following sub-directories.
 Each file demonstrates a different portion of the cross mod API:

-* `AmuletOfManyMinionsApi.cs`: Contains convenience wrappers for every `mod.Call` option in AoMM, as well as documentation for those calls.
+* `AmuletOfManyMinionsApi.cs`: Contains all the things you need in your mod - convenience wrappers for every `mod.Call` option in AoMM, helper classes and interfaces, as well as documentation for those.
 Documentation is also provided below in the README.

-* `AoMMState.cs`: Contains an Interface that matches the value names and types returned by AoMM's state-getter call (`mod.Call("GetStateDirect", versionString, projectile, output)`), as well as documentation of those fields, and a basic implementation of that interface.
+    * IAoMMState: An Interface that matches the value names and types returned by AoMM's state-getter call (`mod.Call("GetStateDirect", versionString, projectile, output)`), as well as documentation of those fields, and a basic implementation of that interface (AoMMStateImpl).
+Documentation for the fields in the interface is also provided below in the README.
+    * IAoMMParams: An Interface that matches the value names and types returned by AoMM's params-getter call (`mod.Call("GetParamsDirect", versionString, projectile, destination)`), as well as documentation of those fields, and a basic implementation of that interface (AoMMParamsImpl).
 Documentation for the fields in the interface is also provided below in the README.

 * `AoMMCrossModSample.cs`: Contains all of the `mod.Call`s used to register the sample minions and pets for cross-mod AI.